ecrawford-0/tensorflow/README.md

   6. update pip to a version greater than 20.0
   7. add tensorflow version 2.0.0
   8. add Scipy
+  9. add Pillow
-  9. Hopefully everything is works
+  10. Hopefully everything is works